-I am a Marie Skłodowska-Curie fellow at the University of Southampton having been a postdoctoral fellow at the Instituto de Investigaciones Filosóficas at UNAM prior.
+I am a Marie Skłodowska-Curie fellow at the University of Southampton, where I am the principal investigator for the Art & Ethics research project.
+Before this I was a postdoctoral fellow at the Instituto de Investigaciones Filosóficas at UNAM.
 I completed my PhD at the University of Michigan in 2016.

 I grew up both on England’s South Coast and in Nordrhein-Westfalen, Germany.
 Later, I studied philosophy at the University of Sheffield and returned there to complete an MA following a year teaching English in Valencia, Spain.

 Some of my other work has been cited widely, including by a report produced for the British Board of Film Classification.
-I have presented work at several venues, including the Universities of Lund, Southampton, Oxford, Murcia, Cambridge, and Columbia, as well as at meetings of the American Society for Aesthetics, the British Society of Aesthetics, and the American Philosophical Association.
-I have also written occasionally for the British Journal of Photography.
+I have presented work at venues across the world.

-Outside of academia proper, I run a blog applying critical thinking to pop culture and current events, produce graphic designs, play football (the kind that involves one’s feet rather than one’s hands, naturally), and spend time with the family: my wife, Fown and my kids, Katharina and Kaspar.
+Outside of academia proper, I run a blog applying critical thinking to pop culture and current events, produce graphic designs, play football (the kind that involves one’s feet rather than one’s hands, naturally), and spend time with the family: my wife, Fown and my kids, Katharina, Kaspar, and Axel.
 I also have two dogs named Beverly and Matilda who are as cute as they sound, possibly cuter.

 As for pronouncing my name, it rhymes with ‘thrills Venice’, which seems a laudable ambition.